-The portability of the mask is very similar to that of the adult.
+The portability of masks is very similar to that of the adult.

-Communication about the use of mask must be adapted to the pedagogical needs of each age group (e.g. 6-10 years; 11-14 years; above 14 years).
+Communication about the use of masks must be adapted to the pedagogical needs of each age group (e.g. 6-10 years; 11-14 years; above 14 years).